-Average US 30-year loan rate up to 3.98 pct.
+Average US 30-year mortgage rate falls to 3.95 pct, 2017 low

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country between Monday and Wednesday each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

 The average fee for a 30-year mortgage was unchanged this week at 0.5 point.
 The fee on 15-year loans also held steady at 0.5 point.

 Rates on adjustable five-year loans dropped to 3.07 percent from 3.13 percent last week.
 The fee declined to 0.4 point from 0.5 point.